nielsthaumann/sca/README.md

---- High-accuracy MEG/EEG diagnostics with SCA ---
+High-accuracy MEG/EEG diagnostics with SCA

 The accuracy of electroencephalography (EEG) and magnetoencephalography (MEG) is challenged by overlapping neural sources.
 This lack of accuracy is a severe limitation to the application of MEG/EEG to clinical diagnostics.
 As a solution, we here introduce a spike density component analysis (SCA) method for isolating specific neural sources.

-Spike density component analysis (SCA) decomposes EEG or MEG waveforms into neural components modeled with temporal probability density functions (use runsca.m).
+Spike density component analysis (SCA) decomposes EEG or MEG waveforms into neural components modeled with temporal probability density functions (with runsca.m).
-Statistical thresholding of individual-level evoked responses can be applied to identify reliable evoked response SCA components (use runsca_stats.m).
+Statistical thresholding of individual-level evoked responses can be applied to identify reliable evoked response SCA components (with runsca_stats.m).

 For further information, please refer to: